Top 5 Hellcat Red Dot Optics

 Without a doubt, the Springfield Armory Hellcat is one of the hottest guns on the market.
 People have been buying them as quickly as the company can make them.
 I’m one of those owners, and I’ve been thrilled with my purchase.

-These guns’ slides are machined to fit the Shield RMSc optic footprint.
-This footprint is the new standard for micro-optics designed for thin carry pistols.
+These guns’ slides are machined to fit the Springfield Micro footprint which is 100% compatible with the existing Shield RMSc optic footprint.
+The Springfield Micro footprint is the standard for micro-optics designed for thin carry pistols.

 If you are like me, you wanted to find the best red dot to mount on your Hellcat.
 Let’s look at some of the options, and I will share what I picked for my own daily carry Hellcat.